BMSB Season: Australia’s September–April Shipping Rule

 For many shipments to Australia, the most important calendar is not cyclone season, Christmas congestion, or end-of-financial-year volume.
 It is Brown Marmorated Stink Bug season.

-The Brown Marmorated Stink Bug, or BMSB, is an invasive pest risk that has driven seasonal controls on a wide range of goods moving into Australia.
+The Brown Marmorated Stink Bug (BMSB) is an invasive pest risk that has driven seasonal controls on a wide range of goods moving into Australia.
 When those controls apply, shipment timing, treatment planning, and routing decisions can change significantly.

-That is why BMSB should be treated as an operational season, not just a technical note buried in compliance guidance.
-If you ship affected goods between September and April, the bug can become part of your logistics planning whether you like it or not.
+BMSB should be treated as an operational season, not a technical note buried in compliance guidance.
+If you ship affected goods between September and April, the bug becomes part of your logistics planning.

 What BMSB Is and Why Australia Cares